-In addition to their roles as classroom teachers, Career Instructional non-tenure track faculty (Career NTTF) in the Clark Honors College who are denominated as core faculty also administer programs, advise students, serve on CHC thesis committees, and participate in College and University governance.
+In addition to their roles as classroom teachers, Career Instructional faculty (Career Faculty) in the Clark Honors College who are denominated as core faculty also administer programs, advise students, serve on CHC thesis committees, and participate in College and University governance.
 They are in a unique position to enhance both the quantity and quality of the education the CHC provides.

-This document makes the full range of contributions by Career NTTF in the CHC apparent and describes how they fit into a standard workload.
+This document makes the full range of contributions by Career Faculty in the CHC apparent and describes how they fit into a standard workload.

 II.
-Workload expectations for Career NTTF
+Workload expectations for Career Faculty